MxEddie/smash_website/content/authors/Ibrahim/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Doctoral Researchers
 - All

 cta:
   url: https://iabufarha.github.io/
 ---

 I am a PhD student at the School of Informatics, the University of Edinburgh.
 I am working under the supervision of Walid Magdy and Bonnie Webber.
-I am also a member of the SMASH research group.
-My general research interests are Natural Language Processing (NLP), Arabic NLP, Computational Social Science and Machine Learning.
-My current research interest is sarcasm detection and figurative language anlaysis and detection in the context of Arabic.